Metaverse-Association/fund/README.md

 It is our belief that the open Metaverse is dependent on collaboration.
 We do not aspire to be a single institution, but actually work alongside the different stakeholders, because we all ultimately share the same vision.

 This is a new repo, meant to serve as a clean slate.
-Let's shape this association together, as a collective.
+We rally around [milestones](https://github.com/Metaverse-Association/fund/milestones), and [feedback discussions](https://github.com/Metaverse-Association/feedback/discussions) Let's shape this association together, as a collective.